-- Toss the strawberries with the 1/4 cup of granulated sugar and place in a strainer over a small pot to collect the juice for ~1 hour.12 strawberries (~ 3/4lb), hulled, and sliced in half or quarters, depending on their size, 1/4 cup (50g/1.8oz) granulated sugar
+- Toss the strawberries with the ¼ cup of granulated sugar and place in a strainer over a small pot to collect the juice for about an hour.
+If you are not parbaking your apples, mix the fresh sliced apple slices, an additional ¼ cup sugar, and lemon juice in a bowl and add them to the strawberries.12 strawberries (about ¾ pound), hulled, and sliced in half or quarters, depending on their size, ¼ cup (50 grams or 1.8 ounces) granulated sugar

-- Add any liquid that had accumulated from the apples to the pot with the strawberry juice, and place the pot over med-low heat.
-Bring to a slow boil to thicken.
+- Return the strawberries and apples to a bowl, and heat the pot with the fruit juices over med-low heat.
+Bring to a slow boil.

-- When your syrup has begun to caramelize, remove it from the heat.
-Add the butter and cream and stir and then add it to the strawberries and apples and toss gently.1 tbsp heavy cream, 1 tbsp unsalted butter
+- Cook until the syrup has begun to thicken and caramelize.
+Remove it from the heat, add the butter and salt, and then add it to the bowl of strawberries and apples and toss gently.⅛ teaspoon salt, 1 tablespoon unsalted butter

 - Preheat the oven to 425°F at least 30 minutes prior to baking.
 If you have a pizza stone, put it on a rack in the middle of the oven.

-- (You can do this while the strawberries are straining) Roll out the bottom crust on a lightly floured countertop to about 1/8-1/4" and transfer it to your pie pan (see FAQ).
+- (You can do this while the strawberries are straining) Roll out the bottom crust on a lightly floured countertop to about ⅛ to ¼ inch and transfer it to your pie pan (see Tips and Tricks).
 Cover the crust loosely with plastic wrap and leave it in the fridge until you are ready to fill.

 - Add the filling from above, recover with plastic wrap, and leave it again in the fridge until you have rolled out the top crust.